AmanKumarWeb19/AmanKumarWeb19/README.md

 - 👨‍💻 All of my projects are available at https://amankumarweb19.github.io/

-- 💬 Ask me about **html,css,javaScript,React,Redux,Nodejs,MongoDb,Mongoose**
+- 💬 Ask me about **Html, CSS, JavaScript, React, Redux, Nodejs, MongoDb, Mongoose**

 - 📫 How to reach me **akgupta0524@gmail.com**